alven0920/my-university-grading/README.md

 # MY UNIVERSITY PET PROJECT - CLEAN ARCHITECTURE-INSPIRED
-## Curriculum Program
+## Student Curriculum and Grades

-This is a microservice boilerplate for "My University" curriculum program
+This is a microservice boilerplate for "My University" Grading

 ### Pre-requisite